magnuslu/DBS-Singapore-Bank-Statement-Extraction/README.md

 dbs_rename_statements.py
 This will rename DBS statements from the file name they get when they are first downloaded, which is something link jfw9u34falskfw09u23f.pdf.
 The new name will be:
-For credit card statements: Credit Cards Statement - YYYY-MM.pdf For consolidated statements: Consolidated Statement - YYYY-MM-DD.pdf
+For credit card statements: Credit Cards Statement - YYYY-MM.pdf For PayLah! statements: PayLah Statement - YYYY-MM.pdf For consolidated statements: Consolidated Statement - YYYY-MM-DD.pdf
 Parameters:
 [1] Full path to the directory where the PDF files are stored

 dbs_statement.py
 This is the main function here.
-It will go throgh all the DBS Bank Statements in the source folder and extract transasction information for SRS accounts, CPF accounts and Credit Card accounts.
+It will go throgh all the DBS Bank Statements in the source folder and extract transasction information for SRS accounts, CPF accounts, PayLah and Credit Card accounts.

 It will have the following data:
 Date, Description, Amount, Account Type, Transaction Type, Quantity, Price, Product Name